iProjects/nyaxplaylistapp/README.md

 # nyaxplaylistapp
-an for looping through directories and creating a json file with file names that match a criteria
+an app for looping through directories and creating a json file with file names that match a criteria